Your guide to everything you need to know to plan your perfect 3 days in San Francisco itinerary!

 Have a shower, get changed, and head out for a big night out on the town.

-When it comes to nightlife in San Francisco, few areas do it better than the Mission.
+When it comes to nightlife, few areas do it better than the Mission District in downtown San Francisco.

 Before we get to the partying, though, you’re going to need some food in your belly.